drake1701/addons/AddOns/Rematch/readme.txt

 The queue is also able to prefer some pets over others.
 - If a queued pet is one your character can't load (like a wrong-factioned Moonkin Hatchling), it will skip over that pet and prefer pets you can load.
-- In the queue menu you can check "Prefer Live Pets."
+- In the main options panel you can check "Prefer Live Pets."
 This will make living pets load before any dead ones.
 - Pets that are not preferred will be darkened in the queue.
 - If preferred pets can't be found to fill all leveling slots, the top-most pets in the queue not already chosen will be used to fill the remaining slots.
-- You can globally disable preferences from checking 'No Preferences' in the queue menu.
+- You can globally disable preferences by checking 'No Preferences' in the queue menu.

 You can also save teams with some leveling pet preferences that are active only while that team is loaded.
 - When saving a team with a leveling pet, a button in the lower left will allow you to expand the window to assign leveling pet preferences.
 These include:
   - Minimum Health: Any pets with at least this much maximum health will be preferred.
 (Injured pets will use their maximum health for consideration)
   - or any Magic & Mechanical: These two types can survive one hit.
 For opponents that would only get one swipe at your leveling pet, this option will allow all magic and mechanical pets to be preferred.
+  - Expected damage taken: Choosing a type of damage expected will adjust the minimum health for some pet types.
+For instance if you expect Dragonkin damage, the minimum health of Magic pets is increased by 50% and the minimum health of Undead pets is reduced by 33%.
   - Maximum Level: Any pets above this level will be skipped, to save from lost xp.
 Note that the level can be a partial amount: 23.45 is level 23 and 45% towards the next level.
 - To change the leveling preferences of an existing team, right-click a team that contains a leveling pet and choose 'Leveling Preferences'.
 - Teams with a preference will have a leveling icon to the right of their name.
 Mouseover of this button will show the preferences in a tooltip.
 Clicking the button will summon a dialog to change preferences.